ttrotto/rusterize/python/docs/r_api.md

 : If `TRUE`, every pixel touched by a geometry is burned.
 Defaults to `FALSE`.

 **`tap`**
-: Target Align Pixel: aligns the extent to the pixel resolution.
+: Target Aligned Pixels: aligns the extent to the pixel resolution.
 Defaults to `FALSE`.

 **`dtype`**
 : Output data type: `"integer"` or `"double"`.
 Defaults to `"double"`.